KalimaPz/electron_vue_boilerplate/README.md

 ### Get dependencies

-First thing you need to get all dependencies first with `yarn`
+First thing you need to get all dependencies first with `yarn` or `npm install`

 ## Run